equalitie/ouinet/README.md

 [Firefox proxy]: http://www.wikihow.com/Enter-Proxy-Settings-in-Firefox
     "How to Enter Proxy Settings in Firefox"

+Please note that you do not need to change proxy settings at all when using CENO Extension >= v1.4.0 (see below), as long as your client is listening on the default address shown above.

 To reduce noise in the client log, you may want to disable Firefox's data collection by unchecking all options from "Preferences / Privacy & Security / Firefox Data Collection and Use", and maybe entering `about:config` in the